m-lab/mlab-vis-pipeline/README.md

 Relies on the detals in the `environments/` files at the root of the application.
 Be sure to change them to map to the instance you're pointing at.

+#### 2. My kubernetes container is not getting a public IP assigned.

+It's likley because there are no more public IPs to go around.
+Try switching to another zone.